 Sama Sebo is considered one of the best Indonesian restaurants in town.
-It’s a venerable local favorite for rijsttafel, with a waitstaff that seems to have been on board since Indonesia was still a colony.
-I prefer the energy in the casual “bodega” to the more formal restaurant (and only in the bodega will they serve the smaller lunch plate for dinner).
+It's a venerable local favorite for rijsttafel, with a waitstaff that seems to have been on board since colonial times.
+I prefer the energy in the casual "bodega" to the more formal restaurant (and only in the bodega will they serve the smaller lunch plate for dinner).
 Their 17-dish, classic rijsttafel spread is as good as any.
 At lunch the bami goreng or nasi goreng (fried noodles or rice) is a feast of its own (reservations smart for dinner).

 Near the Rijksmuseum, this remarkable museum features works by the troubled Dutch artist whose art seemed to mirror his life.
 Vincent, who killed himself in 1890 at age 37, is best known for sunny, Impressionist canvases that vibrate and pulse with vitality.
 Highlights include Sunflowers, The Bedroom, The Potato Eaters, and many brooding self-portraits.
 The third floor shows works that influenced Vincent, from Monet and Pissarro to Gauguin, Cézanne, and Toulouse-Lautrec.
 The worthwhile audioguide includes insightful commentaries and quotes from Vincent himself.
-Temporary exhibits fill the new wing, down the escalator from the ground-floor lobby.
+Temporary exhibits fill the new wing.

 This huge, lively city park is popular with the Dutch, and it's a favored venue for free summer concerts.
 The park's 'T Blauwe Theehuis ("The Blue Tea House") is a delightful spot to nurse a drink and take in the scene.